markadev/AppleII-VGA/README.md

                             +-----------+

 This project is currently in a pretty raw state so consider it useful for informational purposes only.
-I've built a prototype card and it works on my Apple II+ but I only have one Apple II+ and one VGA monitor so my testing is very limited.
+I've built one prototype card and several other people have also been able to build a working card so it has been tested on a handful of Apple II+/IIe's and VGA monitors but YMMV.

 These features are currently supported:
  * Generates a 640x480@60 VGA signal with 3 bits per color channel using resistor DACs